 Let the toilet remain undisturbed for at least 5-6 hours or overnight for best results.
 This is one of the most trusted methods to clear out organic clogs of any kind in drains around the house.

 ✓ Store-bought Enzymes

 When you know for sure that your toilet is clogged, don’t continue flushing.
-Instead of dislodging the blockage like you may hope, repeated flushing will only result in an overflow toilet.
+Instead of dislodging the blockage as you may hope, repeated flushing will only result in an overflowing toilet.
 Instead, when you notice a clog, turn off the flapper so no more water enters the toilet bowl and then use one of the methods above.
 With these steps, we hope you’re able to solve all of your future clogging needs quickly and conveniently.

 Unclog a Toilet When Nothing Works

 If you have tried all of the above and nothing works, you can try a few more things.
 Here are 5 top methods to try when you need to unclog a toilet.

 If you have a toilet you need to unclog, using a mixture of baking soda and vinegar is the first step that you should try.
 To start, you’ll want to gather baking soda, white vinegar, cups, and water.
 With these items ready, it’s time to make a mixture.

 Take a bowl and pour two cups of water and a single cup of baking soda.
 Mix the solution, and then pour it down the toilet bowl.
 Then, pour two cups of vinegar into the bowl and let it rest for 5-10 minutes.
 You need to allow the vinegar to mix with the baking soda as much as possible.
 It will cause a bubbling reaction in the water which can help break down waste blocking the toilet.